nhsconnect/FHIR-Maternity-Record/pages/explore/explore_safety_alerts.md

 ## Mapping for Safety Alerts Practitioner Role ##

 The safety alerts details has reference(s) to the Practitioner Role resource.
 This means that any exchange of the safety alerts details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Safety Alerts Organisation ##

+The safety alerts details has reference(s) to the Organization resource.
+This means that any exchange of the safety alerts details heading data must also include the [Organization Details](explore_organization.html)

 ## Safety Alerts Example ##